Donate Now!

 • Medical Reviewers complete final review

-Feedback and Approval Letter
+Feedback and Accreditation Letter

-The Accreditation Coordinator, on behalf of the CME Medical Director, CEPD, sends approval documents to the Program Director of the Scientific Planning Committee (SPC).
+The Accreditation Coordinator, on behalf of the CME Medical Director, CEPD, sends accreditation approval documents to the Program Director of the Scientific Planning Committee (SPC).
 Approval documents are:

-• Feedback and Approval letter
+• Feedback and Accreditation letter

 • Link to the Program Development Toolbox